Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Introduction

-\textbf{Related work.} Our \texttt{OORMLP} is related to but clearly different from recent high-dimensional dynamic pricing algorithms \cite{javanmard2019dynamic, mueller2019lowrank, ban2020personalized, javanmard2020multi} which emphasize the design of customer choice models.
-On the other hand, our algorithm focuses on the validity of the online statistical learning procedure while using the linear sparse choice model \cite{javanmard2019dynamic}.
-This ensures our algorithm is more robust than \cite{javanmard2019dynamic} under different demand uncertainties, which is backed up through our numerical experiments.
-Moreover, our \texttt{OOLASSO} technical tool is different from existing online learning for lasso regularized regressions \cite{langford2009sparse, yang2010online, shalev-shwartz2011stochastic, kale2017adaptive, wang2019online} since we do not directly observe the variable \texttt{willingness-to-pay} in dynamic pricing problems.
-Instead we only observe a binary sale status determined by the \texttt{willingness-to-pay} and the posted price.
-Importantly, none of these online lasso approaches establish the always-validity property needed to enhance robustness.
+In summary, our paper makes the following three major contributions. \begin{enumerate}[leftmargin=1mm, noitemsep] \item Conceptually, we formulate the continuous monitoring of high-dimensional dynamic pricing problems.
+Our formulation bridges the high-dimension statistics literature in the Statistics community with continuous monitoring literature in the Operations Research community, opening a new venue for future studies on practical online statistical learning frameworks.

-\textbf{Our contributions.} In summary, our paper makes two major contributions. \begin{enumerate} \item Methodologically, we propose the \texttt{OORMLP} algorithm for high-dimensional dynamic pricing problem at process level to ensure the pricing strategy is adaptive and valid at any time.
-To our knowledge, this is the first dynamic pricing algorithm with an always-valid guarantee.
+\item Methodologically, we propose the \texttt{OORMLP} algorithm for continuous monitor high-dimensional dynamic pricing to ensure the pricing strategy is valid at any time.
+To our knowledge, this is the first high-dimensional dynamic pricing algorithm with an always-valid guarantee.

-\item Theoretically, we establish time-uniform oracle inequalities on the estimation error process and further show a time-uniform logarithmic regret bound for our \texttt{OORMLP} algorithm.
-As a technical by-product, we develop \texttt{OOLASSO} to manage the optimism of online LASSO procedure and extend the non-asymptotic martingale concentration to the process level. \end{enumerate}
+\item Theoretically, we establish time-uniform Lasso oracle inequalities on the estimation error process and further show a time-uniform logarithmic regret bound for our \texttt{OORMLP} algorithm.
+As a technical by-product, we develop \texttt{OOLASSO} to manage the optimism of online LASSO procedure via our novel use of non-asymptotic martingale concentration. \end{enumerate}

-\textbf{Paper organization.} The rest of the paper is organized as follows: In Section \ref{sec:2_hd_pricing}, we formulate the high-dimensional dynamic pricing model, elaborate the proposed optimistic online LASSO (\texttt{OOLASSO}) procedure, and then utilize \ouralg to design the \texttt{OORMLP}.
-In Section 3, we develop the time-uniform oracle inequalities and regret analysis of \texttt{OORMLP}.
-In Section 4, we conduct numerical experiments to show the advantages of our \texttt{OORMLP} over the \texttt{RMLP} \cite{javanmard2019dynamic} across various settings.